erickarbe/gccastatamic/content/collections/pages/exhibition-proposals.md

         content:
           -
             type: text
-            text: 'The deadline to submit proposals for the 2027 calendar year is ' -
-            type: text
-            marks:
-              -
-                type: bold
-            text: 'September 12, 2025'
-          -
-            type: text
-            text: '.
-You may submit your proposal at any time but please note that review will not occur until Fall 2025.'
+            text: 'The deadline to submit proposals for the 2027 calendar year has passed.
+You may submit your proposal at any time but please note that review will not occur until Fall 2026 for the 2028 Main Gallery exhibition calendar.'
     panel_links:
       -
         id: m9hg3wy7